LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

  2) Create a new empty folder inside test-output folder and name it 'ArchivedReports'

- 3) Add two methods to our ExtentReportConfigReader Class which will read current report file name and a path for previous report to be stored;
+ 3) Add two methods to our ExtentReportConfigReader Class which will read current report path from "extent.reporter.html.out" key and a path for previous report to be stored;
  ### ExtentReportConfigReader.java
  ```
  package dataProviders;